Student-centric advice and objective recommendations

 Private lenders can also provide quick funds.
 However, private loans do not come with the same benefits that federal loans or loans from your school do.
 They also have higher interest rates and fees.
 You will also need good credit or a cosigner to receive a private loan.

 If you need more funds than what the government or your school offers, private loans often let students borrow up to the cost of attendance.
+Keep in mind, however, that private loans typically have the least favorable loan conditions.
+Many private lenders seek to prey on students who need emergency loans, offering them high interest rates and unreasonable repayment plans to ensure that they are forced to pay higher fees.

 Are emergency student loans right for you?